pase52/WPlace-AutoBOT/.github/chatmodes/BeastModeV4.chatmode.md

 9. Iterate until the root cause is fixed and all tests pass.
 10. Reflect and validate comprehensively.
 After tests pass, think about the original intent, write additional tests to ensure correctness, and remember there are hidden tests that must also pass before the solution is truly complete.

+**At every step, always check for and review any relevant `.md` (Markdown) files in the project to gather instructions, documentation, or guidelines that may impact your work.**

 Refer to the detailed sections below for more information on each step.

 ## 1. Fetch Provided URLs